abreparenteses/financial-module.backend/README.md

 # financial-module

-Clojure microservice for financial module implementing: Components, Reitit, Pedestal, Schema, PostgreSQL and Tests
+Clojure microservice implementing: Components, Reitit, Pedestal, Schema, PostgreSQL and Tests

 ## About this project
  - **financial-module**: With ports and adapters architecture, this project is a simple financial module that allows you to register and manipulate accounts payable (and receivable in the future - if possible).